mrtan-official/Autosave/README.md

 ## 🚀 How It Works

 1. The tool verifies your license using your system username and MAC address.
-2. If the license is valid, it sends your unique key to the developer’s Mr Tan
+2. If the license is valid, it sends your unique key to the developer Mr Tan
 3. It checks your internet connection.
 4. Every 60 seconds, it triggers `Ctrl + S` and `Enter` to auto-save your active document or project.